junxit/us-congress-bills-116/bill.md

 - **(a)** *Establishment* The Secretary shall establish a national Renewable Energy Coordination Office and State, district, or field offices with responsibility to establish and implement a program to improve Federal permit coordination with respect to renewable energy projects on covered land and other activities deemed necessary by the Secretary.
 In carrying out the program, the Secretary may temporarily assign qualified staff to Renewable Energy Coordination Offices to expedite the permitting of renewable energy projects.
 - **(b)** *Memorandum of understanding*
   - **(1)** *In general* Not later than 180 days after the date of the enactment of this Act, the Secretary shall enter into a memorandum of understanding for purposes of this section, including to specifically expedite the environmental analysis of applications for projects proposed in a variance area or a priority area, with the Secretary of Defense and the Secretary of Agriculture.
-  - **(2)** *State participation* The Secretary may request the Governor of any interested State to be a signatory to the memorandum of understanding under paragraph (1).
+  - **(2)** *State and Tribal participation* The Secretary may request the Governor of any interested State or any Tribal leader of any interested Indian Tribe (as defined in section 4 of the Indian Self-Determination and Education Assistance Act (25 U.S.C.
+5304)) to be a signatory to the memorandum of understanding under paragraph (1).
 - **(c)** *Designation of qualified staff*
   - **(1)** *In general* Not later than 30 days after the date on which the memorandum of understanding under subsection (b) is executed, all Federal signatories, as appropriate, shall identify for each of the Bureau of Land Management Renewable Energy Coordination Offices one or more employees who have expertise in the regulatory issues relating to the office in which the employee is employed, including, as applicable, particular expertise in—
     - **(A)** consultation regarding, and preparation of, biological opinions under section 7 of the Endangered Species Act of 1973 (16 U.S.C.
 1536);